 Here is an example of an education section on a resume that doesn’t contain the graduation year:

 You don’t need to include your degree date on a resume unless you’re a recent graduate.
-Honestly, a hiring manager could care less when you graduated.
+Honestly, a hiring manager couldn’t care less when you graduated.
 Including it can actually hurt you as age discrimination does still exist today.

 Including the year of graduation is irrelevant, unnecessary and can do more harm than good.
 Remove anything that can be a cause for rejection and focus on relevant information that tells the hiring manager that you’re both qualified and the perfect fit for the position.